-The Fourth Sunday after Epiphany February 1 - February 6, 2021
+The Week of The Fourth Sunday after Epiphany January 29 - February 3, 2024

 Introduction

 Most modern forms of mediation turn a person inward.
 Biblical meditation turns a person outward toward what God has said and done especially what He has said and done through Jesus for our salvation.